Understanding Types of Breach of Contract

 When contracts fall apart, the details matter.
 Not all breaches are created equal — and knowing the types of breach of contract can be the difference between a costly dispute and a straightforward resolution.
 Whether you’re managing vendor agreements, client contracts, or supplier terms, understanding these categories helps you respond appropriately and protect your organization from unnecessary risk.

 This article breaks down the main types of contract breach — material, minor, fundamental, anticipatory, and actual — and explains how each affects your contractual rights and obligations.
-We’ll also explore how digital tools like AI contract review and contract management platforms can help you identify, track, and mitigate breaches before they escalate.
+We’ll also explore how an autonomous legal department powered by AI Contract Review and Contract Management can help you identify, track, and mitigate breaches before they escalate.

 The Main Types of Breach of Contract and Their Consequences